Green Tourism within an hour of central Tokyo

 Let’s enjoy with me as a navigator!

-This Sayama Tea navigation service includes the fees for visits to navigator‑recommended tea farms that are too far apart to walk between, introductions to selected Sayama tea brands at those farms, and the tickets for the tea‑picking experience(May – November), lunch, and museum admission.
+This Sayama Tea navigation service includes the fees for visits to navigator‑recommended tea farms that are too far apart to walk between, introductions to selected Sayama tea brands at those farms, and the tea‑picking experience(May – November), lunch, and museum admission.

 However, the fee does not include any taxi services.
-All transportation during the tour is provided free of charge by the navigator.
+All transportation during the tour is provided free of charge by the navigator’s private car.

 Tea leaves picking